bsmith89/StrainFacts-manuscript/doc/submission.md

 Fuzzy genotypes enable more computationally efficient inference by eliminating the need for discrete optimization.
+Specifically, we used well-tested and optimized gradient descent algorithms implemented in PyTorch for parameter estimation.
 In addition, fuzzy genotypes may be more robust to deviations from model assumptions.
 For instance, an